Financial help when you have a lung condition

 • Support for Mortgage Interest.

-The government has more information about cold weather payments.
+The government has more information about cold weather payments

 Warm Home Discount Scheme

 The Warm Home Discount Scheme gives you a one-off discount on your winter electricity bill.
-If you qualify for the discount, you’ll get a letter by early January 2025.

 The money will not be paid directly to you.
-If you’re eligible, your electricity supplier will apply the discount to your bill between October 2024 and March 2025.
+If you’re eligible, your electricity supplier will apply the discount to your bill between October 2026 and March 2027.

 The Priority Services Register